opiy-org/asterisk-ari-php/README.md

 - RabbitMQ (recommended with the RabbitMQ management interface for better monitoring)

     - docker run -d -p 15672:15672 -p 5672:5672 --hostname my-rabbit --name some-rabbit rabbitmq:3-management

-- Asterisk (build your own container from tests/docker_containers/asterisk_16) with

-    - docker build -t asterisk:16.0.1 .
-    - docker run -t -d --name some-asterisk -p 8088:8088 asterisk:16.0.1

-- Supervisor (will manage your WebSockets in the background)

 ##### PHP extensions
 Make sure you run `composer install` in this directory before you use the library.
 You might run into troubles with